razberi-py/Multi-tool-Templates/README.md

 - Color-coded interface elements
 - Organized tool categorization

-## Features
-- 📋 4-page menu system with easy navigation
-- 🎨 Colorful and well-structured UI using colorama
-- 🔧 Organized tool categories:
-  - Network Tools
-  - Web Tools
-  - OSINT Tools
-  - Doxing Tools
-  - Exploitation Tools
-  - Forensics Tools

 ## Usage
 This is a template meant to be built upon.
 You can:
-1. Get templates from this repository
-2. Replace the tool placeholders with your actual tool implementations
+1. Replace the tool placeholders with your actual tool implementations
-3. Modify the categories and menu structure to suit your needs
+2. Modify the categories and menu structure to suit your needs
-4. Add your own functionality while maintaining the clean interface
+3. Add your own functionality while maintaining the clean interface

 ## Structure
 - Clear screen functionality for clean display